lsst-sqre/sqr-083/index.rst

 Times Square is a Rubin Science Platform application that publishes parameterized Jupyter Notebooks.
 The notebooks are computed using the same type of Nublado JupyterLab servers that users work on.
-For more information about Times Square's design, see :sqr:`062`.
+For more information about Times Square's design, see :sqr:`062` :cite:`SQR-062`.

-An application of Times Square is to generate and host reports that aggregate information from multiple sources, transform that data, and output customized text, tables, and figures.
+An application of Times Square is to generate and host reports that aggregate information from multiple sources, transform that data, and output customized text, tables, and figures (:sqr:`084`).
 An example is a night observing report that aggregates information from the Engineering Facilities Database (EFD), narrativelog, exposurelog, and Jira system issue reports.
 These external services generally require authentication.

 In a user's JupyterLab, an author can get by with referring to a secrets file located in private storage for API keys.
-Times Square notebooks generally can't follow this pattern because they run in Nublado JupyterLab servers under generic bot accounts (see the Noteburst design, :sqr:`065`).
+Times Square notebooks generally can't follow this pattern because they run in Nublado JupyterLab servers under generic bot accounts (see the Noteburst design, :sqr:`065`, :cite:`SQR-065`).
 Any storage accessible to Times Square notebooks must be accessible to any Notebook Aspect user in that Science Platform environment.
 Running under a generic JupyterLab account simplifies the design of Noteburst, but also improves the accessibility of authoring Times Square notebooks because it guarantees that anyone can open a Times Square notebook in their own Nublado JuptyerLab server, make edits, and execute the notebook.